-20 the same shall overcome.
-In the language of Revelation, the faithful overcome the world, ultimately receiving that world as their inheritance.
+the same shall overcome.
+In the language of Revelation, the faithful overcome the world, ultimately receiving that world as their inheritance (e.g., Revelation 2:7, 11, 17, 26; 3:5, 12, 21; 21:7).

-21 the earth shall be transfigured.
+the earth shall be transfigured.
 The Church had not yet received the fulness of the information about the earth's future state, some of which Joseph Smith had learned through his Bible translation work.
-Here the Lord showed that the pattern for how the earth would change was given to Christ personally when upon the mount of transfiguration (Matthew 17:2-13; Mark 9:2-13; Luke 9:28-36), and promised a fuller account of that event in the future.
+Here the Lord showed that the pattern for how the earth would change was given to Christ personally when upon the mount of transfiguration (Matthew 17:2-13; Mark 9:2-13; Luke 9:28-36) and promised a fuller account of that event in the future.

-22 not by the way of commandment.
+not by the way of commandment.
 The Lord does give commandments but will not reveal all things as a commandment.
 This is both merciful to those who are not ready to obey but also follows the principle of "line upon line, precept upon precept" (Isaiah 28:10), allowing those with willing and obedient hearts to learn more.

-23 the mysteries of the kingdom...living water...everlasting life.
-These amazing blessings are promised to those who keep the commandment, cast sin from their lives, and seek the Spirit in all things.
+the mysteries of the kingdom...living water... everlasting life.
+These amazing blessings are promised to those who keep the commandments, cast sin from their lives, and seek the Spirit in all things.
 The Lord will individually reveal great mysteries which will lead them to eternal life.